imagej/imagej.github.io/pages/Update_Sites.md

 <div style="clear: right; float: right">

-{% capture includecontent %} The [Fiji](Fiji "wikilink") distribution of
+{% include fiji content='The [Fiji](Fiji "wikilink") distribution of
-ImageJ ships with both the *ImageJ* and *Fiji* sites enabled.
-You can transform your ImageJ installation into a Fiji one simply by enabling the *Fiji* update site. {% endcapture %}
+ImageJ ships with both the ""ImageJ"" and ""Fiji"" sites enabled.
+You can transform your ImageJ installation into a Fiji one simply by enabling the ""Fiji"" update site.' %}

-{% include fiji content=includecontent %}

 </div>